flancian/garden/let me show you the shape of my heart.md

 - I'll show you the shape of my heart if you let me, kindly.
-  - My heart is in the AGora.
+  - My heart is in the Agora.